CJuulmann/Space-invaders-project/README.md

 Source code related to the software part of the implementation is located in Space_Invaders > hdmi-in.sdk > HDMI_IN > src

-Hardware is implemented by the Xilinx Vivado software using IP cores; board configurations and VHDL of IP cores are located in hdmi-in.ipdefs and hdmi-in.src
+Hardware is implemented by the Xilinx Vivado software using IP cores; board configurations and VHDL of IP cores are located in hdmi-in.ipdefs and hdmi-in.srcs

 For a detailed description of the project a final report was written to document the work for the final exam (see pdf file)